baus/install-discourse/README.md

 [Digital Ocean](http://digitalocean.com/).
 DigitalOcean offers low cost VPS hosting, but I can not vouch for their reliability.

 I decided on Ubuntu 12.10 x64 which is the most recent Ubuntu release and contains the most recent packages.
-If you are concerned about the long term stability of your systems, you may want to consider Ubuntu 12.04 LTS which has guaranteed support until 2017, but the installation instructions are a bit different due to the availability of some packages.
+You may want to consider Ubuntu 12.04 LTS which has guaranteed support until 2017, but the installation instructions are a bit different due to the availability of some packages.

 Before creating your DigitalOcean instance, you should register the domain name you want to use for your forum.
 I'm using discoursetest.org for this instance, and forum.discoursetest.org as the [FQDN](http://en.wikipedia.org/wiki/Fully_qualified_domain_name).